 Friday was our Havana city tour with Alexander.

-~ Third mistake~We Didn't Bring Enough Cash.
-Maybe a couple hundred more than you think you will spend, just in case you see something else you want to do.
+Third mistake.
+We didn't bring enough cash.
+Maybe bring a couple hundred more than you think you will spend, just in case you see something else you want to do.

 Here is the view from our table.
 It is one of many of Che Guevara, under the mural, the translations is: "Man of Action and Courage".

 He took us to the Plaza de la Revolution -another great stop!
-You will find some outstanding landmarks including the Jose Marti Memorial, Cuba's largest library, and the Government ministry offices.
+You will find some outstanding landmarks including the Jose Marti Memorial, Cuba's largest library, and the Government ministry offices (see below).